one-giant-leap/training-with-power/developing_a_more_efficient_stroke.md

 Moderate changes to technique will require training to develop physiological adaptation.
 The athlete may need to recruit muscle groups not normally used when paddling or adapt to a different range of motion.

 The more efficient technique may initially feel more physically taxing.
-This is normal since the athlete hasn't had time to acquire fitness to that particular adaption.
+This is normal since the athlete hasn't had time to achieve fitness specific to that adaption.
 For this reason, it is not recommended that the athlete adopt moderate-to-major technique changes late in the season (a short period before a target race for example) as this will not immediately improve performance.